 James Ewan Tait

-James Ewan Tait is producing some uniquely enjoyable music over the past year or so.
+James Ewan Tait has been producing some uniquely enjoyable music over the past year or so.
 His recent EP, Everything, loads, all the time, forever, is a rich journey condensed into four masterfully crafted songs.
 Combining the art of song-writing with inspired lyricism, experimental guitar work and big, crooning vocals, James Ewan Tait comes highly recommended.

 His new live video for Lime Grove shows him, in my opinion, at his best ever.

-Rogue Siesta create soulful, bluesy reggae, and they are experts at getting a crowd moving.
+Rogue Siesta create soulful, bluesy reggae with elements of rock, and they are experts at getting a crowd moving.

 Watch this high-energy live video of their banger, Bear Trap.